-- (5) All Other Compensation for Mr. Schoenberger for the year 2006 includes a vehicle allowance, club dues, the 401(k) company match and the tax gross-up on the 3,000 shares of restricted stock that vested in 2006 in accordance with the gross-up provision of the Restricted Stock Plan, which is valued at \$26,935, and the Company's compensation expense in 2006 for the 2,136 non-preferential dividend equivalent shares earned in 2006 by Mr. Schoenberger pursuant to the KESOP, which are valued at \$53,817 and were calculated utilizing the provisions of SFAS No. 123R, "Share-based Payments."
-See Note 2 of the consolidated financial statements in the Company's Annual Report on Form 10-K for the year ended December 31, 2006 regarding assumptions underlying valuation of equity awards.
-For additional information on the KESOP, see the "Compensation Discussion and Analysis," and also the narrative following the Grants of Plan-Based Awards Table on page 38. - (6) All Other Compensation for Mr. Collin for the year 2006 includes the 401(k) company match and the tax gross-up on the 600 shares of restricted stock that vested in 2006 in accordance with the gross-up provision of the Restricted Stock Plan. - (7) All Other Compensation for Mr. Meissner for the year 2006 includes the 401(k) company match and the tax gross-up on the 1,050 shares of restricted stock that vested in 2006 in accordance with the gross-up provision of the Restricted Stock Plan. - (8) All Other Compensation for Mr. Gantz for the year 2006 includes the 401(k) company match and the tax gross-up on the 600 shares of restricted stock that vested in 2006 and the 1,200 shares of restricted stock that became taxable as current income in 2006, in accordance with the gross-up provision of the Restricted Stock Plan, which is valued at \$32,381.
+- (5) All Other Compensation for Mr. Schoenberger for the year 2007 includes a vehicle allowance, club dues, the 401(k) company match, non-preferential dividends earned in 2007 on the 3,300 shares of Restricted Stock awarded in 2007, and the tax gross-up on the 4,250 shares of restricted stock that vested in 2007 in accordance with the gross-up provision of the Restricted Stock Plan, which is valued at \$41,003, and the Company's compensation expense in 2007 for the 2,049 non-preferential dividend equivalent shares earned in 2007 by Mr. Schoenberger pursuant to the KESOP, which is valued at \$56,836 and was calculated utilizing the provisions of SFAS No. 123R, "Share-based Payments."
+See Note 2 of the consolidated financial statements in the Company's Annual Report on Form 10-K for the year ended December 31, 2007 regarding assumptions underlying valuation of equity awards.
+For additional information on the KESOP, see the "Compensation Discussion and Analysis," and also the narrative appearing before the Option Exercises and Stock Vested Table on page 38. - (6) All Other Compensation for Mr. Collin for the year 2007 includes the 401(k) company match, non-preferential dividends earned in 2007 on the 1,080 shares of Restricted Stock awarded in 2007, and the tax gross-up on the 1,038 shares of restricted stock that vested in 2007 in accordance with the gross-up provision of the Restricted Stock Plan. - (7) All Other Compensation for Mr. Meissner for the year 2007 includes the 401(k) company match, non-preferential dividends earned in 2007 on the 1,080 shares of Restricted Stock awarded in 2007, and the tax gross-up on the 1,488 shares of restricted stock that vested in 2007 in accordance with the gross-up provision of the Restricted Stock Plan, which is valued at \$14,351. - (8) All Other Compensation for Mr. Gantz for the year 2007 includes the 401(k) company match, non-preferential dividends earned in 2007 on the 600 shares of Restricted Stock awarded in 2007, and the tax gross-up on the 600 shares of restricted stock that were granted and became taxable as current income in 2007, in accordance with the gross-up provision of the Restricted Stock Plan.
 Under the terms of the Company's Restricted Stock Plan, all unvested shares become fully vested upon retirement.
 According to IRS regulations, shares of restricted stock become taxable as current income when they become non-forfeitable.
-During 2006, Mr. Gantz became eligible for retirement under the provisions of the Unitil Corporation Retirement Plan, and his restricted stock would vest if he elected retirement.
-The IRS therefore requires the Company to treat all of Mr. Gantz's unvested restricted shares as taxable income in 2006.
-Taxes were paid on this additional taxable income in accordance with the gross-up provision of the Restricted Stock Plan. - (9) All Other Compensation for Mr. Black for the year 2006 includes the 401(k) company match and the tax gross-up on the 375 shares of restricted stock that vested in 2006 in accordance with the gross-up provision of the Restricted Stock Plan.
+Mr. Gantz is currently eligible for retirement under the provisions of the Unitil Corporation Retirement Plan, and his restricted stock would vest if he elected retirement.
+The IRS therefore requires the Company to treat all of Mr. Gantz's unvested restricted stock Plan. - (9) All Other Compensation for Mr. Black for the year 2007 includes the 401(k) company match, non-preferential dividends earned in 2007 on the 380 shares of Restricted Stock awarded in 2007, and the tax gross-up on the 532 shares of restricted stock that vested in 2007 in accordance with the gross-up provision of the Restricted Stock Plan.

-The table below provides information with respect to the grants of plan-based awards, including Incentive Plan awards and Restricted Stock Plan awards, made to the named executive officers for the year 2006.
+The table below provides information with respect to the grants of plan-based awards, including Incentive Plan awards and Restricted Stock Plan awards, made to the named executive officers for the year 2007.